-WHEREAS, the City Plan and Zoning Commission has advised that at a public hearing held on November 6, 2008 pursuant to a City Council initiated request, its members voted 8-3 in support of a motion to AFFIRM the previous Plan & Zoning recommendation regarding the request from Savannah Homes, Inc. represented by Ted Grob (officer) for an amendment to the Silver Leaf PUD Conceptual Plan for property located at 5100 NE 38th Avenue to allow optional garages on interior lots served by alleys and to allow reconfiguration of the street, alley, and lot layout, including an increase in the number of lots from 131 to 158 subject to the following conditions:
+Notice is hereby given that on November 24, 2008, at 5:00 P.M., in the Council Chambers at City Hall at 400 Robert D. Ray Drive, Des Moines, Iowa, a hearing will be held by the City Council concerning a request from Savannah Homes, Inc. represented by Ted Grob (officer), Central Iowa Developers, LC (owner), to amend the Silver Leaf PUD Conceptual Plan for property located at 5100 NE 38th Avenue to allow reconfiguration of the street, alley, and lot layout, including an increase in the number of lots from 131 to 158 subject to conditions.